Wick integrals: The Wick product, diagram formulae, and change of chaos

 For this reason, from now on we will often identify $\mathcal X$ with its linear span. \end{remark}

-\begin{remark}[Well defined product] We are primarily interested in the Wick product as a product of polynomial random variables, not abstract polynomials.
+\begin{remark}[Well defined product] We are also interested in the Wick product as a product of polynomial random variables, not abstract polynomials.
 This is how it is defined in \cite{Janson_1997} in the Gaussian case.
 For this to be well-defined, however, it must hold that if $p, q \in \mathbb R[x^\mathcal{I}]$ with $p(X) = 0$ a.s.\ then $p(X) \dia q(X) = 0$ a.s.
-This can be guaranteed by requiring that the condition be trivial, i.e.\ that no polynomial vanishes on $X$; this ensures that the polynomial $p$ is identifiable from the law of $p(X)$ and that of $X$.
-This in turn is implied by requiring that for each finite subset $\{i_1,\ldots,i_n\} \subset \mathcal I$, the law of $(X^{i_1},\ldots,X^{i_n})$ admits a density on an open set of $\mathbb R^{|I|}$.
+The implication can be guaranteed by requiring that the condition be trivial, i.e.\ that no polynomial vanishes on $X$; this ensures that the polynomial $p$ is identifiable from the law of $p(X)$ and that of $X$.
+This in turn is implied by requiring that for each finite subset $\{i_1,\ldots,i_d\} \subset \mathcal I$, the law $\mu$ of $(X^{i_1},\ldots,X^{i_d})$ admits a positive density on an open set of $\mathbb R^d$.
+This condition is also useful for guaranteeing well-definedness in the case in which the factors are entire functions, treated below in \autoref{sec:series}, since a power series that vanishes on an open set must vanish.
+In fact, it is enough for $\mu$ to have a density on an open set $U \subset \mathbb R^d$ with $\mu[U] > 0$ (without specifying that the density must be positive on $U$), since the zero-set of a non-zero analytic function in several variables must have lebesgue measure zero \cite{Mit20}.
 In this case the Wick product defines a commutative and associative product on polynomial random variables in $X$

-In \autoref{ex:wd} below we give a simple example of how $\dia$ can fail to be well defined as a product on random variables.
-We also note that even if polynomials are present, it may be possible to define the Wick product on restricted classes of polynomials; for example, $\dia$ is always well defined on linear factors (i.e.\ the Appell polynomials \eqref{eq:wickX} themselves).
-If $P \subset \mathbb R[x^\mathcal{I}]$ is a vector subspace of polynomials such that for all $p \in P$, $p(X) = 0$ a.s.\ implies $p = 0$, then $\dia$ restricted to $P \odot P$ is well defined. \end{remark}
+We now give a simple example of how $\dia$ can fail to be well defined as a product on random variables. \end{remark}